-Under ss.9 and 9A of the Juries Act 1974, excusal from, or deferral of, jury service can be granted if an employee can demonstrate that there is "good reason" for his or her jury service to be deferred, or that he or she should be excused from undertaking it.
+Under ss.9 and 9A of the Juries Act 1974, excusal from, or deferral of, jury service can be granted if an employee can demonstrate that there is "good reason" for their jury service to be deferred, or that they should be excused from undertaking it.

 The guidance states that applications for excusal from shift and night workers should be dealt with sympathetically, and that a shift worker's service should be deferred to a period when the employee does not have to attend jury service on a rest day.

-The employee will be excused from service if he or she has already carried out jury service in the previous two years.
+The employee will be excused from service if they have already carried out jury service in the previous two years.
 An application for excusal is likely to be granted if the employee has insufficient understanding of English to carry out jury service.
 An application for excusal may also be granted on the grounds that the employee has an illness or physical disability that would make jury service difficult to undertake.

 Deferral, rather than excusal, is likely to be granted if the employee has a pre-booked holiday.